Infectious Proteins Driving Neurodegeneration

 In 1992 prion researchers obtained conclusive evidence for the role of the prion protein in the pathogenesis of brain disease when they managed to abolish the gene encoding the prion protein in mice, creating so called prion knockout mice.
 These prion knockout mice were found to be completely resistant to infection when exposed to disease-causing prion protein preparations.
 Importantly, when the prion gene was reintroduced into these knockout mice, they once again became susceptible to infection.
 Strangely enough, mice lacking the prion gene are apparently healthy, suggesting that the normal prion protein is not an essential protein in mice, its role in the nervous system remains a mystery.

-Structural variant disease-causing prions accumulate in different regions of the brain
+Prions accumulate in different regions of the brain

 Specific mutations within the prion gene give rise to structurally variant disease-causing prion proteins.
 These structural prion variants accumulate in different regions of the brain.
 Dependent upon the region of the brain that becomes infected, different symptoms, typical for the particular type of disease are evident.
 When the cerebellum is infected the ability to coordinate body movements declines.
 Memory and mental acuity are affected if the cerebral cortex is infected.
 Thalamus specific prions disturb sleep leading to insomnia, and prions infecting the brain stem primarily affect body movement.